-The sub-fund aims to make a positive environmental, social and governance ("ESG") effect, by investing in equities and equity equivalent securities issued by companies that contribute to United Nations Sustainable Development Goals ("Contributing Companies" and "SDGs"), while also aiming to provide long-term total return.
+The sub-fund aims to make a positive environmental, social and governance ("ESG") effect, by investing in fixed income (e.g. bonds) and other similar securities issued by companies/issuers that contribute to United Nations Sustainable Development Goals ("Contributing Companies/Issuers" and "SDGs"), while also aiming to provide long term total return.
 The sub-fund qualifies under Article 9 of SFDR.